schwaberdoodles/chef-cookbooks/metalprov/README.md

 Description
 ===========

-A cookbook to setup a hardware agnostic provisioning node powered by Razor with the Razor Micor Kernel image imported.
+A cookbook to setup a hardware agnostic provisioning node powered by Razor with the Razor Micro Kernel image imported.
 This cookbook falls under stage 1-3 for Data Center Automation.
 Stage 3 (Service Provisioning) can be configured to execute post OS install.
 The Chef Broker hand off to chef to run respective service cookbooks.